Sportswoman of the Year: Christine Ohuruogu wins award

 Athlete Christine Ohuruogu has been named Sunday Times & Sky Sports Sportswoman of the Year for 2013.

-The 400m runner became the first British woman to win two Athletics World Championship crowns when she clinched gold in Moscow in August.
+The 400m runner became the first British woman to win two Athletics World Championship crowns when she

 "It's such a tough category," said Ohuruogu.
 "It's great we have women who are excelling.
 I am genuinely shocked but I'm really happy."